 Why is this medication prescribed?

-The combination of glecaprevir and pibrentasvir is used to treat certain types of chronic (long-term) hepatitis C infection (swelling of the liver caused by a virus).
+The combination of glecaprevir and pibrentasvir is used to treat certain types of chronic (long-term) hepatitis C infection (swelling of the liver caused by a virus) in adults and children 12 years of age and older who weigh at least 99 pounds (45 kilograms).
 Glecaprevir is in a class of medications called HCV NS3/4A protease inhibitors.
 It works by decreasing the amount of HCV in the body.
 Pibrentasvir is in a class of medications HCV NS5A inhibitor.
 It works by stopping the virus that causes hepatitis C from spreading inside the body.

 How should this medicine be used?

 The combination of glecaprevir and pibrentasvir comes as a tablet to take by mouth.
 It is usually taken with food once daily for 8 to 16 weeks.
 Take glecaprevir and pibrentasvir at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take glecaprevir and pibrentasvir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.